european-modelling-hubs/RespiCompass/round1_2425_covid.md

 VE estimates from studies considered to define scenario assumptions are reported [here](https://docs.google.com/document/d/1XdbVyWbehuqqa2qdu7028tWh7UGCSP2V-opsp4F83fo/edit?usp=sharing).

 #### Vaccine Coverage
 In scenarios A and B, we assume vaccination coverage for the 60+ age group is 15% higher compared to the data reported during the 2023/2024 winter season.
-This represents a relative increase, meaning that a coverage of 50% would increase to 57.5%.
+This represents a relative increase, meaning that a past coverage of 50% would increase to 57.5%.

 In scenarios C and D, we assume vaccination coverage for the 60+ age group is 15% lower compared to the data reported during the 2023/2024 winter season.